aviflax/rollups/README.md

 ### Python
 * Not yet functional.
 Not sure I’ll finish this one as writing functional Python seems like it might be kinda annoying.

+## To Dos

+### Definite
+* Support other event timestamp formats
+* Support other output formats (starting with JSON)
+* Support cmd-line arg for csv separator
+* Refactor to be usable as a general-purpose library
+  * CoffeeScript: either in Node or in a browser

+### Possible
+* Decide whether data must be passed in sorted or not (would allow for some optimizations)
+* Add behaviour tests!!
+* Support parallellization (off by default)
+* Add an option to specify whether weeks should start on Sunday or Monday
+* Support rollup windows of N months
+* Support the input already being a rollup, of which we'd do a bigger rollup
+  * so you might store a per-minute rollup in a file, and generate a per-hour rollup from that
+  * kinda like re-reduce
+  * This'd work really well with a companion tool, something which would support incremental processing by keeping track of where you were in a file or stream, and grabbing only the new part of the data, then updating the pointer